Dr. Ched Garten

 Dr. Ched Garten is a diplomat of the American Board of Family Medicine and has a Certificate of Added Qualification in Sports Medicine.
 His memberships in various medical organizations and societies have included the NFL Team Physicians Society, the NHL Team Physicians Society, the American Medical Society of Sports Medicine, the American Academy of Family Practice, and the Georgia Academy of Family Physicians.

 Dr. Ched Garten grew up in Oak Ridge, Tennessee, before attending the University of Tennessee in Knoxville.
-During his time away from work, Dr. Garten enjoys spending time with his wife, Carrie, and their three children, finding new restaurants in Atlanta, working out and traveling.
+During his time away from work, Dr. Garten enjoys spending time with his wife, Carrie, and their three children, finding new restaurants in Atlanta, training in Brazilian Jiu-Jitsu, working out and traveling.